 Cold Damage

-Black prince succulents are not cold hardy and die if they are exposed to freezing temperatures.
+This one is more unusual in my experience, but it is important that we acknowledge that Black Prince succulents are not cold-hardy and die if they are exposed to freezing temperatures.

-Move the black prince plant to a location between 55°F-80°F (13°C-27°C) consistently and ensure that none of the leaves are in contact with a cold window or in a cold air current.
+The first thing I did was to move the black prince plant to a location between 55°F-80°F (13°C-27°C) consistently and ensure that none of the leaves were in contact with a cold window or in a cold air current.

-If the leaves feel soft then wait for several days if not weeks for the mushy, cold damaged part of the plant to dry out somewhat and it should form a callus.
+If the leaves feel soft, then I recommend waiting for several days, if not weeks, for the mushy, cold-damaged part of the plant to dry out somewhat, and it should form a callus.

-Once the soft part of the leaf has dried up cut the leaf back to below the damaged part as most often the specific cold damaged areas do not recover.
+Once the soft part of the leaf has dried up, I cut the leaf back to below the damaged part, as I’ve learned most often that the specific cold damaged areas do not recover.

-It requires some delayed gratification but the black prince succulent can eventually grow new leaves and start to recover a normal appearance after cold damage.
+It requires some delayed gratification, but I managed to save my friend’s black prince succulent, and it eventually grew new leaves and started to recover a normal appearance after cold damage.

 Key Takeaways:

-- A dying black prince succulent is usually because of too much moisture around the roots from over watering or damp soils which causes the leaves to turn soft and turn brown or yellow.
-Not enough sun causes black prince succulents to grow leggy with the leaves turn green and the lower leaves dying back.
+- A dying black prince succulent is usually caused by too much moisture around the roots from overwatering or damp soils, which causes the leaves to turn soft and brown or yellow.
+Not enough sun causes black prince succulents to grow leggy, with the leaves turning green and the lower leaves dying back.

 - Black prince plants are adapted to drought and require the potting soil to dry out between watering.
 Saturated soil causes root rot.

-- Black prince plants grow best in full sun with at least 4 hours of sun require for the plant to stay healthy.
-Too much shade causes the leaves to turn green and the lower leaves die back.
+- Black prince plants grow best in full sun, with at least 4 hours of sun required for the plant to stay healthy.
+Too much shade causes the leaves to turn green, and the lower leaves die back.